Chapter 10 : The Friendship

 "You can't just marry someone you like?"

-"I have to marry someone my father approves of.
+"I wish I could," Dezzy replied.
+"But I have to marry someone my father approves of.
 Aunt Rowena seemed shocked that I haven't had any suitors yet, even though I just came of age!
 It's like she expects them to be fighting to get through the door and propose.
 Personally, I'd like to actually know my fiancé before I marry him."

 "He didn't think a carpenter was good enough for his daughter, who had grown up living in the village.
 They were pretty well off, but my mum gave it all up to marry my dad."